-If you would like to come please email Jane Williamson who is the current leader and can be contacted via the message box.
+If you would like to know more about the group or report your sightings please email Jane Williamson who is the current leader and can be contacted via the message box.

 Click on a picture below to see it full-size with more details.